jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 # Section 12: Using EF Core with ASP.NET Core Apps
 * Adding the ASP.NET Core Project
 * Adding an Author Controller to the Project
+* Wiring up the ASP.NET Core App with the DbContext